Table Setting Guide

 - Fruit Saucer

-The service plate is the largest plate.
-Service plates range in size from 11 to 14 inches across.
+The service plate is the largest plate, ranging in size from 11 to 14 inches across.

-At an informal meal, the service plate is an optional accoutrement of dining.
+At an informal meal, the service plate is optional.
 Although traditionally the purpose of the service plate is to hold the plate for the appetizer course, at an informal meal it is used in whatever way makes sense, as a dinner plate, buffet plate, placemat, or platter.
-When it is used in the traditional sense, it is laid on the table in advance of seating and should set the mood for the occasion.
-Oftentimes, dinner plates are used as service plates to hold a first course.

-Service plates are known by a host of names - buffet plate, charger plate, cover plate, lay plate, and place plate.
+Service plates are also known by other names - buffet plate, charger plate, cover plate, lay plate, and place plate.

 The dinner plate is used more than any other plate.
 It is used to serve the main course at all meals, formal and informal.
 Modern dinner plates measure from 10 to 11 inches across.

 Luncheon is lighter, simpler meal than dinner, a repast served on a plate about 9 to 9.5 inches in diameter.
 Although the luncheon plate is used for formal and informal meals, it is not essential for either occasion.

 The round salad plate is made in two sized.
 The larger salad plate is about 8 to 8.5 inches in diameter, the smaller 7 to 7.5 inches.